 - Licensed optometrists

-Sometimes, information from other sources can be important to a decision about your ability to work, such as:
+Sometimes other sources can provide information important to making a decision about your ability to work, such as:

-It is in your best interest to fully cooperate if medical or other evidence is needed so that the decision on your claim is made as quickly as possible and based on the best information available.
+It is in your best interest to fully cooperate if medical or other evidence is needed so that the decision on your claim will be made as quickly as possible and be based on the best information available.